jayveedee/InstaComments2Excel/README.md

 # Instagram Comments Scraper (fork)

-A Instagram comment scraper.
-Get all the comments pasted into an excel sheet from your desired Instagram post.
+Extract all comments from your desired Instagram post into a excel sheet.

 ## Changes from original
 - No longer a need to specify how often to load any given post.
 It will now instead load all comments in the post